Shopify/pitchfork/docs/CONFIGURATION.md

 Workers taking longer than this time period to be ready to handle a new request will be forcibly killed (via `SIGKILL`).

-Neither of these timeout mecanisms should be routinely relied on, and should instead be considered as a last line of defense in case you application is impacted by bugs causing unexpectedly slow response time, or fully stuck processes.
+Neither of these timeout mechanisms should be routinely relied on, and should instead be considered as a last line of defense in case you application is impacted by bugs causing unexpectedly slow response time, or fully stuck processes.